Stock Analysis on Net

 Cost of Capital

-The cost of capital remained consistently high throughout the period, fluctuating slightly between 17.96% and 18.03%.
+The cost of capital remained consistently high throughout the period, fluctuating narrowly between 17.96% and 18.03%.
 This suggests a stable risk profile and financing structure for the company.
-The minimal variation indicates that external factors influencing the cost of capital did not significantly impact the organization during these years.
+The minimal variation indicates that external factors influencing the cost of capital did not have a substantial impact during these years.

 Invested Capital